variadico/noti/docs/noti.md

 "Script".
 Finally, go to the application page.
 Look for "API Token/Key".
 This is what you'll set `NOTI_PUSHOVER_TOK` to.

+# Using Simplepush

+Install the Simplepush Android app to get your Simplepush key.
+That's the key you'll set to `NOTI_SIMPLEPUSH_KEY`.
+Simplepush requires no registration and sending notifications is completely free.

+In the app you can create events to customize ringtone and vibration patterns for different kinds of notifications.
+The event id you can set in the app, translates to `NOTI_SIMPLEPUSH_EVENT` in noti.

 ## Using Slack

 Log into your Slack account.
 Then go to the [OAuth Tokens for Testing and